Patient professional reference

 Synonym: agnogenic myeloid metaplasia

-Myelofibrosis (MF) is characterised by a clonal haemopoietic stem cell proliferation associated with a characteristic stromal pattern, a leuko-erythroblastic blood film and elevated levels of various inflammatory and pro-angiogenic cytokines.
+Myelofibrosis (MF) is a relatively rare bone marrow cancer.
+It is classified as a myeloproliferative neoplasm, in which the proliferation of an abnormal clone of haematopoietic stem cells in the bone marrow and other sites results in fibrosis, or the replacement of the marrow with scar tissue.
 Myeloproliferative MF can present in a patient with no relevant previous illness (primary MF (PMF)) or evolve secondarily - eg, from previous polycythaemia vera or essential thrombocythaemia.

 Bone marrow fibrosis is associated with the appearance of marrow stem cells in abnormal sites (myeloid metaplasia) - eg, liver and spleen.